-National Centre against Honour-related Violence and Oppression
+National Centre against Honour-based violence and oppression

-The County Administrative Board of Östergötland has had different missions to work against honour-related violence on behalf of the Swedish government since 2005.
 In 2014 an expert team was formed to coordinate and support efforts to prevent and counteract honour-related violence and oppression, child marriage, forced marriage and female genital mutilation, as well as provide knowledge and competence in this area.

-In 2022 the mission became permanent and National Centre against Honour-related Violence and Oppression was established.
-The mission of the centre is to support and contribute to a strategic, preventive and knowledge-based work against honour-related violence and oppression on a national, regional and local level.
+The mission of the centre is to support and contribute to a strategic, preventive and knowledge-based work against honour-based violence and oppression on a national, regional and local level.

-• Regularly examine the extent of honour-related violence and oppression in Sweden and the development of society´s efforts in the area.
+- Conduct regular investigations into the prevalence of HBV and the development of society’s efforts in the area.

-• Gather and distribute knowledge about honour-related violence and oppression based on research and proven experience.
+- Gather and spread knowledge about HBV based on research and evidence-based practice.

 National helpline